-When it comes to training, there are terms everyone knows – like VO2 max or chafing – and then there are the ones that get tossed around in conversation but that, to be honest, most people don’t fully understand.
-(No shame!)
-Case in point: anaerobic and aerobic threshold.
+When it comes to training, there are terms everyone knows – like VO2max or chafing – and then there are the ones that get tossed around in conversation but, to be honest, most people don’t fully understand.
+No shame, just case in point: aerobic threshold vs. anaerobic threshold.

 We may throw these words into conversation with our fit-minded friends from time to time – “Hey, does your coach have you doing much aerobic threshold work this season?” – but what do they actually mean, why does it matter, and what should you expect when it shows up on your training plan?

 Let’s break it down.
-Here’s everything athletes should understand about aerobic threshold.
-(For a breakdown on all things anaerobic threshold, click here.)
+Here’s what athletes should understand about aerobic threshold.

 What is aerobic threshold?

-In more science-specific terms, aerobic threshold is the level of effort at which anaerobic energy pathways start helping out with energy production.
-For endurance athletes, having an increased aerobic threshold is key for being able to go longer and further.
+In more science-specific terms, AT is where the level of lactate in the blood first starts to rise, and the level of effort at which anaerobic energy pathways start helping out with energy production.

 One tried-and-true way to measure whether you’re staying in your aerobic threshold zone is to keep an eye on your heart rate